Panama Union Cemetery memorial

 The back of the memorial has this text:

-This Monument is dedicated by the cemetery committee and its many volunteers to the Coal Miners who lie in these hallowed ground [.]
-Our thanks to the numerous organizations and to the citizens who opened their hearts and graciously gave of themselvse.
+This Monument is dedicated by the cemetery committee and its many volunteers to the Coal Miners who lie in these hallowed grounds [.]
+Our thanks to the numerous organizations and to the citizens who opened their hearts and graciously gave of themselves.
 May these miners rest in Peace, for without them there would be no village.
 God’s blessings be upon them, and on everyone who helped to make this monument a reality.
 Dedicated May 25, 2003